 Psychosis, Emotional Crisis, and Mental Diversity

-Emotional distress is a natural adaptive response to the context and circumstances where people find themselves: what gets called “psychosis” is not a disease or problem within the individual, but a mysterious break in the social relations people are in and a desperate search for a way forward.
-Psychosis usually reflects conflict that needs to be addressed, conflict within families, in society, and inside each of us.
-This breakdown, if responded to with optimism and support, can become a positive and restorative breakthrough.
-While I am not against medical treatment, psychiatric medications, diagnostic labels, and hospitalization often risk making things worse.
-My work for alternative approaches to psychosis has been widely recognized in the US and internationally, including Newsweek magazine and the New York Times, and I have spoken and taught internationally.
+Madness is a natural adaptive response to the context and circumstances where people find themselves: what gets called “psychosis” is not a disease or problem within the individual, but a mysterious break in social relations and a desperate search for a way forward.
+Even when holistic health can offer support, the inner meaning of suffering remains.
+Psychosis usually reflects conflict that needs to be addressed: conflict within families, in society, and inside each of us.
+This breakdown, if responded to with optimism and support, can lead to new life options and become a positive and restorative breakthrough.
+While I am not against medical treatment, the use of psychiatric medications, diagnostic labels, and hospitalization carries a great risk making things worse.
+My work for alternative approaches to psychosis has been widely recognized in the US and internationally, including Newsweek magazine and the New York Times, and I have spoken and taught on mental health system reform internationally.